Alerts

 • Avoid using scented products or douching to reduce the risk of BV.

-• Treatment often includes an antibiotic medication – which can be a pill, gel or cream.
+• Treatment often includes an antibiotic medication – which can be a pill, gel, cream or suppository.

 • Pain during intercourse can feel like burning or aching.
 It can also continue after intercourse.